keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - we get to Vrazda's Chateau
 - the soldiers outside are acting weirdly casual
 - Kalathoth made a deal with Vrazda for his soul to break Armide out
+- Vrazda "watched the deal happen"
+- He was forced to accept the pact
 -